theproadam/SuperFastBlit/README.md

 SetDIBitsToDevice() can blit a 1080p buffer onto the form at speed of ~1.2ms.
 The source buffer must be 32 bits per pixel, otherwise the opertaion will take ~11ms.

-## Heres some simple demonstration code:
+## Here's some simple demonstration code:
 ```c#
 //Get DC from Form HWND
 TargetDC = GetDC(TargetForm.Handle);